 This is by far the most common IOL implanted (approximately 84% of the time).
-It is a spherical lens which will correct for one focal point (usually for distance) and will not correct the eye for astigmatism (warpage of the cornea).
-After surgery with this IOL, the patient always needs prescription glasses (usually for astigmatism and for reading).
+It is a spherical lens which will correct for one focal point (usually for distance) and will not correct the eye for astigmatism (irregular cornea).
+After surgery with this IOL, the patient will always need prescription glasses (usually for astigmatism and for reading).
 Most insurers cover this IOL.
 Dr. Murrell’s office can help with the insurance pre-certification and costs upon verification of benefits.

 This is the second most common IOL implanted (approximately 15% of the time).
-It will correct both spherical error and astigmatism.
+It will correct both spherical error and astigmatism (irregular cornea).
 The patient will usually select this lens with a focal point at distance.
 This allows the patient to see well at distance without prescription glasses.
 However, the patient may still need a weak pair of glasses for distance to see perfectly and will definitely require reading glasses.
-There is an extra cost associated with this IOL that most insurers do not cover.
+There is an extra cost associated with this IOL that is not covered by insurance.

 There are five choices of anesthesia: